-- one-to-one interview between teacher and student this forms an integral part of the IPM process. - group discussion and questioning with or without the teacher
+- one-to-one interview between teacher and student. - group discussion and questioning with or without the teacher - pairs of learners - open-ended questioning or closed questioning - Setting tasks in a way which requires learners to use certain skills or apply ideas.

-- pairs of learners - open-ended questioning or closed questioning - Setting tasks in a way which requires learners to use certain skills or apply ideas. - Asking learners to communicate their thinking through drawings, artefacts, actions, role play, concept mapping, as well as writing.
+Asking learners to communicate their thinking through drawings, artefacts, actions, role play, concept mapping, as well as writing.